-From the standpoint of having the proper financial resources to recover after a catastrophic event, and not just a hurricane, it can be even a fire that destroys the property, it is imperative that each organization take the time to understand the terms and conditions of their property insurance policies as well as determining that their limits of insurance are adequate, especially if there is an averaging or coinsurance clause in their policy.
+From the standpoint of having the proper financial resources to recover after a catastrophic event, and not just a hurricane, it can be even a fire that destroys the property, it is imperative that each organization take the time to understand their "risks" and the terms and conditions of their property insurance policies as well as determining that their limits of insurance are adequate, especially if there is an averaging or coinsurance clause in their policy.

-In understanding the more common conditions of a policy and their application to your property and business, you can make sure that your insurance coverage is appropriate for your property and avoid pitfalls before a loss occurs.
+In understanding the more common conditions of a policy and their application to your property and business, you thus can make sure that your insurance coverage is appropriate for your property and avoid pitfalls before a loss occurs.
 Go over at least the following terms and conditions with your broker to see if they are in your policy:

 - Replacement Cost ("RCV") vs. Actual Cash Value ("ACV") - Replacement cost coverage will provide the money to pay for like kind replacement of what is damaged, assuming it cannot be repaired.
-While ACV coverage will cost less in premium it provides for the deduction of "depreciation" from the RCV amount for items that need to be replaced, which results in inadequate funds to rebuild. - Coinsurance / Averaging Clause - At the time of a loss if a "coinsurance" or "averaging" clause is in the policy it will provide for the insurance company adjuster to establish whether or not the property is underinsured and, if so, the agreed to claim amount will be reduced by a "penalty percentage" depending upon the extent to which the insured is underinsured. - If a property owner is accurately coinsuring at less than 100% of RCV, for the peril of earthquake coverage consider 100% of RCV. - Agreed value endorsement - This endorsement would set forth the fact that the insurer agrees with the values used to insure the property and if there is an averaging/coinsurance clause in the policy then that clause will in effect become null and void.
-To obtain this endorsement, the insured will typically need to provide the insurer a replacement cost appraisal of the property that was performed by an approved architect or engineer.
-This additional cost can be worthwhile. - Ordinance / code upgrade - In the event that the insured building was constructed some years ago and is not up to the current building codes this coverage is important.
+While ACV coverage will cost less in premium it provides for the deduction of "depreciation" from the RCV amount for items that need to be replaced, which results in inadequate funds to rebuild. - Coinsurance / Averaging Clause - At the time of a loss if a "coinsurance" or "averaging" clause is in the policy it will provide for the insurance company adjuster to establish whether or not the property is underinsured and, if so, the agreed to claim amount will be reduced by a "penalty percentage" depending upon the extent to which the insured is underinsured. - If a property owner is accurately coinsuring at less than 100% of RCV, for the peril of earthquake coverage consider 100% of RCV. - Some averaging clause policies will state one is underinsured only if the sum insured is less than say 85% or 90% of the replacement value, while others would be silent as to a percentage, and the requirement for the sum insured would be 100%. - Agreed value endorsement - This endorsement would set forth the fact that the insurer agrees with the values used to insure the property and if there is an averaging/coinsurance clause in the policy then that clause will in effect become null and void.
+To obtain this endorsement, the insured will typically need to provide the insurer with a Replacement Cost Appraisal of the property that was performed by a qualified professional including an architect or engineer.
+This additional cost can be most worthwhile. - Ordinance / code upgrade - In the event that the insured building was constructed some years ago and is not up to the current building codes this coverage is important.
 This endorsement will provide the additional funds to rebuild in accordance with current code after an insured loss.
-This coverage can also pay for replacement of undamaged portions of a building that need to be replaced for code purposes if such replacement is dictated by the authorities. - Loss of off-premises power & water - If after an insured peril, like a windstorm, the insured property is not damaged, but the business cannot operate because of no electrical power or water, this coverage will provide the insurance to cover the business interruptions loss that is sustained.
+This coverage can also pay for replacement of undamaged portions of a building that need to be replaced for code purposes if such replacement is dictated by the authorities. - Loss of off-premises power & water - If after an insured peril, like a windstorm, and the insured property is not damaged, but the business cannot operate because of no electrical power or water, this coverage will provide the insurance to cover the business interruptions loss that is sustained.
 Often transmission and distribution lines are excluded and there is typically a time period deductible so read the policy language and do not be afraid to ask for changes. - Note to have an insured business interruption loss, the insured must have damage to its building or contents unless special coverage exists like this one.